 The qualifications for refinancing a mortgage are similar to the criteria for a new mortgage loan.
 Lenders will consider several factors, including your:

 - Credit history and score

 - Payment history on your existing loan

 - Home's current value

 - Other debt obligations

-If you meet a lender's standards based on these criteria, you'll receive an offer according to the risk you pose to the lender.
-If, for example, you have a spotless credit history, a solid income and a lot of equity in the home, you may get approved for better terms on the new loan.
+As a result, you'll want to review where you stand in each of these areas to determine your eligibility.
+If, for example, you have a spotless credit history, a solid income and a lot of equity in your home, you may get approved for better terms on a new loan.

 If, however, your credit score has gone down since you got your first mortgage or you have more overall debt, you may have a harder time getting approved for more favorable terms.

 Go through the preapproval process with multiple mortgage lenders so you can compare interest rates and other terms.
 This will give you the highest chance of finding the best offer that's available for you.

 In addition to comparing refinance offers with each other, you'll also want to compare what you're seeing with your current mortgage loan terms.
 This can help you determine whether refinancing is the right move.